lena-schwert/comparing-bias-in-KG-models/README.md

 ## *** Work in Progress - Project is still on-going ***

+This README is not yet ready for use!

 ## Structure of this project

 The logic of the project structure is mostly based on: https://drivendata.github.io/cookiecutter-data-science/#directory-structure